-Hepatitis C can be a lifelong condition, but it is curable.
+Hepatitis C can be a lifelong condition if not treated, but it is curable.
 You can manage how it affects you.
-Discussing your health with your doctor and loved ones can help.
+Discussing your health with your healthcare provider and loved ones can help.
 So can taking steps to help keep yourself healthy.
 You’ll find that hepatitis C doesn’t have to control your life.

 What you can do

 Follow up with your healthcare provider.
 Learn more about your condition and how to keep yourself healthy.
-Ask about treatments that may help your body fight HCV.
+Ask about treatments that may help your body fight hepatitis C virus (HCV).

 Protect others from becoming infected.
-Learn how HCV (hepatitis C virus) spreads from one person to another.
+Learn how HCV spreads from one person to another.
 Then take steps to keep from spreading the virus to people around you.

 Talking to others with hepatitis C may help you feel more in control.
-Join a support group or log on to the Internet.
-Try the resources below for more information:
+Join a support group or try the resources below for more information.